 It also means you can use this weedkiller to get on top of any weeds that Weedol might not have killed the first time around.

 If I could only buy one weedkiller, I’d choose Weedol.

 That said, because Resolva can be used alongside Weedol, it gives me double the chances of ridding my lawn of weeds.
 As such, I always have a bottle of concentrate and spot spray next to my Weedol.

-3. Evergreen Complete 4-in-1 Review: The Best Granular Weed Killer
+3. Evergreen Complete 4 in 1 Granular Weed Killer for Grass